Photo and video reviews vs text reviews: what actually moves conversion

 How to legally collect UGC from Instagram and TikTok

 A repost is not permission.
-To put a customer’s photo or video on your store or in an ad, you need a documented licence.
-Here is the practical workflow for collecting UGC from Instagram and TikTok the right way.
+To put a customer's photo or video on your store or in an ad you need a documented licence, with a recorded reply that grants it.

 - Strategy